get-woke/woke/README.md

 `woke` will also automatically ignore anything listed in `.gitignore`.

-`woke` uses [go-gitignore](https://github.com/get-woke/go-gitignore) to ignores.
-This follows the common `.gitignore` convention.
-See link for more details on matching.

 #### `.wokeignore`

 You may also specify a `.wokeignore` file at the root of the directory to add additional ignore files.
-This also follows the `.gitignore` convention.
+This also follows the [gitignore](https://git-scm.com/docs/gitignore) convention.

 #### In-line ignoring